Unsung Hero - Produced by Mr Chambers.

 At Broomhill we have weekly SEAL lessons.
 SEAL promotes social and emotional literacy and equips children with the skills they need to lead a healthy, happy life.

-Our SEAL topic for Autumn 1 is 'New Beginnings'
+Our SEAL topic for Spring 2 is 'Good to be me'

-Our 5R topic for this Autumn 1 is Respect.
+Our 5R topic for this Spring 2 is Responsibility

 Anti-bullying at Broomhill; All classrooms have this Anti-bullying poster displayed, which has been designed by some of our chidlren.
 Every year, Anti-bullying is marked by having themed lessons as part of our SEAL work and where appropriate English work.